 If you aren’t up and moving, your body isn’t making Testosterone.
-If your body doesn’t produce enough Testosterone, then you’ll have major issues with fatigue and diminished exercise capacity.
-The best way to combat this cause of Hypogonadism is to force yourself to get up and moving by any means necessary.
+If your body doesn’t produce enough Testosterone, then you’ll have significant issues with fatigue and diminished exercise capacity.
+The best way to combat this cause of Hypogonadism is to force yourself to get up and to move by any means necessary.
 Start slow, and you’ll find yourself energized and happier in no time!

 Stress and Testosterone Deficiency

 One of the primary factors of hormone imbalance is stress.
 The human body ultimately has a maximum reserve of hormones that it can produce.
 Many of these hormones are highly beneficial to preserving your long-term health, including Testosterone and Human Growth Hormone.
 Others deliver benefits in the short term, like Endorphins and Cortisol.
 Cortisol is the body’s primary response to stress.
 It prepares the human body for fight-or-flight.
 It sets you up for snap decisions and decisive action.
 The problem with Cortisol is when you produce too much of it too frequently.

 Physical and psychological stress are intrinsically linked, and too much of either for too long will have a negative impact on your long-term hormone balance.
 If you live a lifestyle that’s high in stress, or you have issues with stress management, then taking steps to improve your stress levels will have a positive impact on your hormone balance.